 \subsubsection{Euclidean shortest paths}

-Another relevant variant of the SPP is the Euclidean SPP~\cite{li2011euclidean}, where we look for a continuous path that connects two points and does not collide with given polygonal obstacles.
+Another related variant of the SPP is the Euclidean SPP~\cite{li2011euclidean}, where we look for a continuous path that connects two points and avoids given polygonal obstacles.
 In two dimensions, this problem can be reduced to a discrete search and is solvable in polynomial time~\cite{lozano1979algorithm}.
-In three dimensions or more the problem is NP-hard~\cite[Theorem~2.3.2]{canny1987new}, and typical algorithms rely on a grid discretization of the space~\cite{tsitsiklis1995efficient,kim2003discrete}.
-More recently, exact-geometry algorithms for problems of this nature have been discussed in~\cite{deshpande2019exact}, and a moment-based technique that handles more general semialgebraic obstacles has been proposed in~\cite{khadir2020piecewise}.
+In three dimensions or more the problem is NP-hard~\cite[Theorem~2.3.2]{canny1987new}, and common algorithms rely on a grid discretization of the space~\cite{kim2003discrete}.
+More recently, a moment-based technique that handles semialgebraic obstacles has been proposed in~\cite{khadir2020piecewise}.

-\section{Problem Statement}
+\section{Problem statement}